-Risk Priority Risk Response and Outlook for 2020 High We continue to manage this significant threat proactively with several initiatives ^ in place or underway. , In London, we acquired property for the development of employee accommodation to drive attraction and retention of hotel workers.
-Our housekeeping in London is managed in-house by our Accommodation Servic team, giving us greater control in recruiting, retaining and growing our own peopl while improving the guest experience.
+Principal Risk Description Risk Priority Risk Response and Outlook for 2020 Availability of Labour in the UK High We continue to manage this significant threat proactively with several initiatives Changes in demographics and migration could ^ in place or underway. esult in a reduction in available labour.
+The UK's departure from the EU is likely to accelerate ' In London, we acquired property for the development of employee accommodation to drive attraction and retention of hotel workers. his threat.
+Difficulties in recruiting and retaining team nembers could damage profitability through Our housekeeping in London is managed in-house by our Accommodation Servic team, giving us greater control in recruiting, retaining and growing our own peopl while improving the guest experience. creased people costs and/or falling revenues ollowing a negative impact on service.
 We promote flexible working hours for relevant roles and provide guaranteed hou and greater job security.
-We have also increased our focus on talent development and invested more in developing people and new technology.
-To attract talent, we have built a new careers website (launching early 2020), engage with schools to build early engagement and continued with our apprenticeships programme within the UK.
-We also work with selected partners to reach out to the communities in which we operate Outlook for 2020 The influence of the political, economic and social environment means the availability of labour is likely to continue to remain a high priority risk area.
+Strategic objectives under threat: We have also increased our focus on talent development and invested more in developing people and new technology.
+Consistently deliver the refreshed intended guest experience across our properties Maintain high operating margins To attract talent, we have built a new careers website (launching early 2020), en with schools to build early engagement and continued with our apprenticeship programme within the UK.
+6 Maintain high operating margins We also work with selected partners to reach out to the communities in which we operate Outlook for 2020 The influence of the political, economic and social environment means the availability of labour is likely to continue to remain a high priority risk area.
 We continue to address this risk through longer term workforce planning, improviour attractiveness as an employer and targeted retention strategies.